jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 :Author: Justin Perona
 :Copyright: © 2018 Justin Perona
-:License: CC BY-NC 4.0
+:License: CC BY-SA 4.0

 Credit for the course layout and some of the content is given to Jason Lowe-Power of UC Davis.
 Credit for a significant portion of the content is given jointly to Sean Davis and Matthew Farrens of UC Davis.

-Content is licensed under CC BY-NC 4.0.
+Content is licensed under CC BY-SA 4.0.
 See the LICENSE file for more information.

 .. _Canvas: https://canvas.ucdavis.edu/courses/283740